cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

 The file is largely commented and self-explainatory, but some of the options you might want to pay more attention to are:

-    * ``machine_manager`` in ``[cuckoo]``: this defines which Machine Manager module you want Cuckoo to use to interact with your analysis machines.
+    * ``machinery`` in ``[cuckoo]``: this defines which Machinery module you want Cuckoo to use to interact with your analysis machines.
 The value must be the name of the module without extention.
     * ``ip`` and ``port`` in ``[resultserver]``: defines the local IP address and port that Cuckoo is going to use to bind the result server on.
 Make sure this is aligned with the network configuration of your analysis machines, or they won't be able to return the collected results.
     * ``connection`` in ``[database]``: defines how to connect to the internal database.
 You can use any DBMS supported by `SQLAlchemy`_ using a valid `Database Urls`_ syntax.